Legislature Must Balance Impacts on Business, Supply Chains, Cost of Living

 This new paradigm in the international recycling marketplace lowered the worldwide price of many scrap materials.
-What was once a net positive revenue stream for many California local jurisdictions quickly became a significant cost.
+What was once a net positive revenue stream for many California local jurisdictions quickly became a significant cost for them.
 In response, local jurisdictions raised curbside rates to counteract the declining international demand and value for certain scrap.
-Local jurisdictions cited China’s National Sword policy, rising labor and fuel costs, new infrastructure and compliance with SB 1383 (Lara; D-Bell Gardens; Chapter 395, Statutes of 2016), as the basis for having to raise curbside rates.
+Local jurisdictions cited China’s National Sword policy, rising labor and fuel costs, new infrastructure and compliance with SB 1383 (Lara; D-Long Beach; Chapter 395, Statutes of 2016), as the basis for having to raise curbside rates.

 SB 1383 established targets to achieve a 50% reduction in the level of the statewide disposal of organic waste from the 2014 level by 2020, and a 75% reduction by 2025.
-The law provided CalRecycle the authority to adopt regulations setting stringent organic waste disposal reduction targets and to establish additional reduction targets for edible food.
-CalRecycle estimated the cost to implement and build the infrastructure necessary to meet the mandates in SB 1383 would be approximately $20.9 billion.
+The law provided the California Department of Resources Recycling and Recovery (CalRecycle) the authority to adopt regulations setting stringent organic waste disposal reduction targets and to establish additional reduction targets for edible food.
+The Department of Finance estimated the cost to implement and build the necessary infrastructure to meet the mandates in SB 1383 would be approximately $20.9 billion.

-The Legislature responded in 2019 with the introduction of SB 54 (Allen; D-Santa Monica) and AB 1080 (Gonzalez; D-San Diego), two identical pieces of legislation that mandate unprecedented recycling, source reduction and composting rates for single-use packaging and service ware manufacturers, distributors and retailers.
+The Legislature responded to the collapse of the foreign recyclable materials market with the introduction of SB 54 (Allen; D-Santa Monica) and AB 1080 (Lorena Gonzalez; D-San Diego), two identical pieces of legislation that mandate unprecedented recycling rates, source reduction and composting mandates on single-use packaging and service ware manufacturers, distributors and retailers.

-The term “single-use packaging” is defined broadly to include all packaging material types, unless otherwise specified, that are placed into the California market (for example, sold, distributed, imported, etc.) and not intended to be refilled or reused by the manufacturer.
+The term “single-use packaging” is defined broadly to include nearly all packaging material types that are placed into the California market (for example, sold, distributed, imported, etc.) and not intended to be refilled or reused by the manufacturer.
 It includes primary packaging (the material used to hold the product, such as an aluminum soda can), as well as secondary packaging (the material used to contain the primary packaging, such as a cardboard box for soda cans) and tertiary packaging (the material used for bulk handling, such as a palletized load).

 The most onerous mandates on the regulated community are the mandated recycling rates and dates in the bills.
-SB 54 and AB 1080 require CalRecycle to develop regulations by January 1, 2024 requiring producers of single-use packaging and single-use service ware to meet the following phased in recycling rates:
+SB 54 and AB 1080 would require CalRecycle to develop regulations by January 1, 2024 requiring producers of single-use packaging and single-use service ware to meet the following phased-in recycling rates:

 • Not less than 30% for packaging and products manufactured on or after January 1, 2026.